-OPFG's problem loans (defined as defaulted loans, loans over 90 days overdue and all forborne credits) amounted to 4.0% of gross loans as of December-end 2017.
-This has increased from 3.9% in 2016, 3.4% in 2015, 2.9% in 2014, and 2.3% in 2013, primarily because of increased reporting of performing forborne loans (Exhibit 4).
-When extracting impaired exposures only, the ratio has been stable at 0.8% for a number of years.
-We attribute the increase in problem loans largely to a lag in reporting forborne loans according to the EBA definitions, implemented in 2015.
+OPFG's problem loans including performing forborne loans amounted to 4.01% of gross loans as of end-June 2018, comparable to year-end 2017, however increased from 3.9% in 2016, 3.4% in 2015, 2.9% in 2014, and 2.3% in 2013, primarily because of increased reporting of performing forborne loans (Exhibit 4).
+We partly attribute the increase to a lag in reporting forborne loans according to the EBA definitions, implemented in 2015.
 Finnish banks have also been granting generous amortisation holidays in an otherwise conservative amortisation culture as a competitive advantage.
 Longer term amortisation holidays would force the bank to report loans as forborne although the borrower is not necessarily more likely to default.
-Reporting of forborne loans between banks in the Nordics is not consistent and the larger share of performing forborne loans in OPFG's problem loans ratio compared with other banks indicates that asset risk is lower than the ratio suggests.
 We expect that performing forborne loans will gradually be reclassified as performing loans during the coming quarters, due to the 2 year probation period once classified as performing forborne loan.
-We thus expect OPFG's problem loans ratio to stabilise and begin falling in conjunction with the improving operating environment in Finland.